NNDC 2023 Annual Conference

 Learn more at UTHealth Houston

-The 15th Annual NNDC Annual Conference with co-host UTHealth Houston will be held from October 12-14, 2023 – and we are excited to see all the posters this year in Houston, Texas!
-The Poster Session will take place from 12:45-2:00pm CT on Friday, October 13th with posters on display the entire day and an awards ceremony in the evening.
+The 15th Annual NNDC Annual Conference was held from October 12-13, 2023 – and we were excited to see up to 50 posters in Houston, Texas!
+The Poster Session will took place from 12:45-2:00pm CT on Friday, October 13th with posters on display the entire day and an awards ceremony in the evening.

-Only one poster per individual will be accepted.
-Posters can be submitted to one of two categories:
+Only one poster per individual was accepted.
+Posters were submitted to one of two categories:

 - Basic Science

-- All areas of research are welcome, but posters dealing with approaches (both biological and psychosocial) to understanding mood disorders, new or repurposed treatments and technologies, monitoring strategies with the potential to improve patient outcomes, or objective measures like biometrics, neuroimaging, bloodwork, or genetics are encouraged.
+- All areas of research were welcome, but posters dealing with approaches (both biological and psychosocial) to understanding mood disorders, new or repurposed treatments and technologies, monitoring strategies with the potential to improve patient outcomes, or objective measures like biometrics, neuroimaging, bloodwork, or genetics were encouraged.

 - Clinical Programs

-Thank you to the following sponsors for supporting the upcoming NNDC 2023 Annual Conference!
+Thank you to the following sponsors for supporting the NNDC 2023 Annual Conference!

-This conference will feature the signature blend of biological, psycho-social, and systems-level programming that sets the NNDC Annual Conference apart from other major psychiatric CME events.
-This year’s event is hosted in partnership with the University of Texas Health Science Center at Houston’s annual Mood Disorders Conference, and features a unique blend of traditional NNDC research-oriented sessions and more clinically-focused lectures from our Houston partners.
-Sponsors at all levels are encouraged to attend our sessions and participate in discussion with our members.
+This conference featured the signature blend of biological, psycho-social, and systems-level programming that sets the NNDC Annual Conference apart from other major psychiatric CME events.
+This year’s event was hosted in partnership with the University of Texas Health Science Center at Houston’s annual Mood Disorders Conference, and featured a unique blend of traditional NNDC research-oriented sessions and more clinically-focused lectures from our Houston partners.
+Sponsors at all levels were encouraged to attend our sessions and participate in discussion with our members.

-As is typical of our conference, we are building in lots of breaks to give our members ample face-to-face networking time.
-These networking breaks are great opportunities for you as one of our sponsors to renew relationships with renowned clinicians, researchers, and academic leaders.
-Breaks will be a little bit longer than normal this year, too, to give attendees some extra time to reconnect.
+As is typical of our conference, we built in lots of breaks to give our members ample face-to-face networking time.
+These networking breaks were great opportunities for our sponsors to renew relationships with renowned clinicians, researchers, and academic leaders.
+Breaks were a little bit longer than normal this year, too, to give attendees some extra time to reconnect.